 In recent weeks I’ve been conducting interviews with Smyrna Mayor Max Bacon, who has held office since 1985, and has presided over a fundamental transformation of the city into one of the most desirable and dynamic Atlanta suburbs.
-What follows is the last chapter of my book A Brief History of Smyrna Georgia, which deals with the period 1980 to 2013.
-It is intended as an introduction to the Illustrated excerpts from the interviews that will follow in regular installments beginning in December 2017.
+What follows is the last chapter of my book A Brief History of Smyrna Georgia (History Press, 2013), which deals with the period 1980 to 2013.
+It is intended as an introduction to the illustrated excerpts from the interviews that will be following in regular installments beginning in December 2017.
+One of the advantages of publishing this excerpt from my book here is that the blog format allows me to post more visual material than appeared in my book on Smyrna.

 Conceived by its founders as a potential commuter suburb, Smyrna in the century that followed its 1872 incorporation only partially fulfilled that ambitious vision.
 Progress had been made intermittently, as we have seen, but a litany of obstacles slowed or blocked the suburbanizing process.
 In the 1980 to 2000 period, however, the Jonquil City finally achieved the goal of its founders and emerged as one of Metropolitan Atlanta’s premier suburbs.